-The Skateboarding Culture: Skateboard Influence and Legacy
+The Pro Skating Culture: Influence And Legacy

 a group of sports enthusiasts ready to roll away and show their tricks.